saprmarks/dictionary_learning/README.md

 ```
 Per default, this will download dictionaries of all submodules (~2.5 GB).
 The `--layers "embed,0,1,2,3,4,5"` flag allows you to select specific layers, e.g append `--layers "embed,2"` to download dictionaries for the outputs of embedding, as well as attention, MLP, and residual stream submodules in layer 2.
 Optionally, you can download checkpoints for the selected layers with `--checkpoints` (note that checkpoints take up ~10 GB per layer).

-Currently, the main thing to look for is the dictionaries in our `5_32768` set; this set has dictionaries for MLP outputs, attention outputs, and residual streams in all layers of EleutherAI's Pythia-70m-deduped model.
-These dictionaries were trained on 2B tokens from the pile with neuron resampling every 250M tokens.
+Currently, the main thing to look for is the dictionaries in our `10_32768` set; this set has dictionaries for MLP outputs, attention outputs, and residual streams (including embeddings) in all layers of EleutherAI's Pythia-70m-deduped model.
+These dictionaries were trained on 2B tokens from The Pile.

 Let's explain the directory structure by example.
-The `autoencoders/pythia-70m-deduped/mlp_out_layer1/5_32768` directory corresponds to the layer 1 MLP dictionary from `5_32768` set.
+After using the script above, you'll have a `dictionaries/pythia-70m-deduped/mlp_out_layer1/10_32768` directory corresponding to the layer 1 MLP dictionary from the `10_32768` set.
 This directory contains:
 * `ae.pt`: the `state_dict` of the fully trained dictionary
 * `config.json`: a json file which specifies the hyperparameters used to train the dictionary
-* `checkpoints/`: a directory containing training checkpoints of the form `ae_step.pt`.
+* `checkpoints/`: a directory containing training checkpoints of the form `ae_step.pt` (only if you used the `--checkpoints` flag)

-There are also MLP three sets of MLP output dictionaries, all for Pythia-70m-deduped: `0_8192`, `1_32768`, and `2_32768` (the number after the underscore indicates the hidden dimension of the autoencoder).
-For more information about the `0_8192` and `1_32768` sets, see [here](https://www.lesswrong.com/posts/AaoWLcmpY3LKvtdyq/some-open-source-dictionaries-and-dictionary-learning).
-The `2_32768` set is shrouded in mystery and man may never know its true nature.
+We've also previously released other dictionaries which can be found and downloaded [here](https://baulab.us/u/smarks/autoencoders/).

 ## Statistics for our dictionaries

-We'll report the following statistics for our `5_32768` set.
+We'll report the following statistics for our `10_32768` dictionaries.
 These were measured using the code in `evaluation.py`.
 * **MSE loss**: average squared L2 distance between an activation and the autoencoder's reconstruction of it
 * **L1 loss**: a measure of the autoencoder's sparsity
 * **L0**: average number of features active above a random token